 Once you connect your bank account to Pogo, it’s time to get paid to shop!
 Every time you shop, Pogo pays you with points, and there’s no need to upload pictures of your receipts or manually enter transactions.

 You normally earn around 2 to 5 points per transaction, which is $0.02 to $0.05 worth of points.
-As you can see in this example, both the Burger King and Williams Chicken purchases paid 2 points.
+As you can see in my screenshot down below, both the Burger King and Williams Chicken purchases paid 2 points.

-This isn’t much, but again, Pogo is completely passive, and you earn points on every transaction.
+This is only pennies, but again, Pogo is completely passive, and you earn points on every transaction.
 In contrast, many reward apps only pay you with points if you shop at specific partners or buy specific products.

 So, you can connect your accounts to Pogo, shop, and never worry about forgetting to submit receipts or manually enter a purchase to earn points.